07740 877 544 email@example.com

 As you can see, the gold size is not opaque so don’t try to make the painted areas solid.
-Aim for an even, streak free coating and thin your size with small drips of white spirits where necessary.
+Aim for an even, streak-free coating and thin your size with small drips of thinners when necessary.
 The consistency should be similar to single cream.

 Again, taking my time to carefully paint the size in manageable segments, I can judge when the size is at the right tackiness.
 Working quickly with the transfer of the gold, I rub on one letter at a time.